 If the complaint is about the ACAT President, it needs to be sent to the ACT Attorney-General.

 What to include in your complaint or feedback

 When writing or emailing the ACAT, please include the following information:

 - your full name and address;

 - what you are seeking as an outcome.

 If you have previously complained about the case, please state when and how you made the complaint.

 How your complaint will be handled

 Your complaint or feedback will be treated confidentially.
-However, your complaint and feedback will be subject to the Freedom of Information Act 1987, theTerritory Records Act 2002 and the Commonwealth Privacy Act 1988.
-Those three Acts concern the disclosure of information contained in court and tribunal files and records.
+However, your complaint and feedback will be subject to the Freedom of Information Act 2016, the Territory Records Act 2002 and the Information Privacy Act 2014.
+These Acts concern the disclosure of information contained in ACAT files and records.